Where did Michael Hartnett get the idea for the title of A Farewell to English?

 This photograph was taken near Old Barna Railway Bridge by Dermot Lynch, Limerick Leader.

 The Retreat of Ita Cagney / Cúlú Íde was first published in 1975 by the Goldsmith Press, shortly after Michael Hartnett’s pronouncement from the stage of the Peacock Theatre in Dublin that he would henceforth write only in Irish.
 Appropriately, the publication contains an Irish version and an English version of the poem, as perhaps befitted the poet’s conflicted state.
+The Irish version, Cúlú Íde, was published again as the final poem in his first full collection in Irish, Adharca Broic, in 1978 and again, in both Irish and English, in his 1987 collection, A Necklace of Wrens.
 In effect, this poem serves as a Rubicon: the last English poem he would publish, for the time being at least, and the first of his Irish poems.
 The poet is in transition and is now back in West Limerick and in this poem, he explores deep and ancient resentments and wrongs.
 Allan Gregory says that the poem, in its bilingual format, ‘expresses to the reader themes of social and historical oppression, sex, pregnancy and birth, protection, exposure and secrecy, and is the finest poem in this period of Hartnett’s writing’ (McDonagh/Newman 145).

 Hartnett has documented the ‘schizophrenia’ associated with this new poetic direction and he has said that this poem, in particular, caused him great distress: